zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 Running ``west init`` will clone west itself into ``./.west/west`` and initialize a local installation.
 Running ``west update`` will pull all the projects referenced by the manifest file (:file:`zephyr/west.yml`) into the folders specified in it.
-See :ref:`west-struct-installation` for additional details and a list of the folders and files that west will create as part of the process.
+See :ref:`west-struct-installation` for additional details and a list of the folders and files that west will create as part of the process and :ref:`west-multi-repo` for more on how ``west`` helps manage multiple repositories.

 .. warning::